ligos/blog.ligos.net/source/_posts/Smime-Email-and-Yubikey.md

 ## 7. Sending an Email With Yubikey

+With eM Client 7.1, none of the below applies any more.
+The certificate is managed entirely by eM Client, and the Yubikey doesn't come into play.

-Once the certificate is loading in your Yubikey, you need it present to send signed emails.
+<strike>Once the certificate is loading in your Yubikey, you need it present to send signed emails.</strike>

-The process to send an email is exactly the same as before, but Windows asks for a smart-card and the PIN for it.
+<strike>The process to send an email is exactly the same as before, but Windows asks for a smart-card and the PIN for it.
 If your Yubikey is already plugged in, you are just prompted for the PIN.
-Otherwise, you are asked for the smart-card as well (which Windows 10 seems to handle pretty well).
+Otherwise, you are asked for the smart-card as well (which Windows 10 seems to handle pretty well).</strike>

 <img src="/images/Smime-Email-and-Yubikey/pin-requested-sending-signed-email.png" class="" width=300 height=300 alt="Certificate Loaded in the Digital Signature Slot." />